Abandoned vehicles

 Abandoned vehicles removed by the council

 Abandoned vehicles removed by us will be notified to Humberside Police.
-We will also write to the registered keeper of the vehicle at the address the vehicle is registered with the DVLA confirming -
+We will write to the registered keeper of the vehicle at the address the vehicle is registered with the DVLA.
+This is to confirm -

 - reasons for the vehicle been seized